andrewsunglaekim/js-scope-and-context/readme.md

 We know from earlier in the lesson, that functions like `setInterval` and `setTimeout` bind `this` to the window.
 However, in an arrow function `this` isn't bound at all.
 Instead it follows the rules of scope.

 Because it is not bound nor defined by the arrow function, it will look up it's value lexically(in a parent scope).
 It is defined in the parent function `callSetTimeoutWithArrowFunction` because that function does have a binding to `this`.
-Thereby deriving the value of `this`.
+Thereby deriving the value of `this` for the arrow function.